Updated article originally published July 17, 2014.

 Indeed, students’ unwillingness or even inability to do their assigned readings is well documented.
 Sheila Valencia suggests that the problem lies not in students’ work habits, other responsibilities (such as work or family), or even boredom with required material.
-Rather, students don’t read because they can’t understand it.
-They aren’t taught to read for full comprehension, but for completion.
 As Valencia argues, the focus on speed over content leads to students skimming over bold words on the page and considering the task done.
-Unfortunately, this habit does not allow them to comprehend or remember what they’ve read.

 When I design courses, the readings complement what I say in lecture.
 They do not reiterate it.
-Students who do only one or only the other will take in 50% of class material (which is equally tested on exams).
-This is a low starting point, even though, as I discussed last week, I do level the playing field a bit with other types of assignment.
+Students who only do the readings or listen to the lecture will take in 50% of class material (which is equally tested on exams).
+This is a low starting point, but an essential one to break the habit of low-comprehensive reading.

-This additional work should, of course, be assessed through a method of your choice, and improvement noted.
-With positive reinforcement, students may take these active reading techniques into other classes, their careers, and (who knows?) pleasure reading — maybe even on the internet.
+Assessment of this additional work should, of course, be done through a method of your choice, with improvement noted.
+With positive reinforcement, students may take these active reading techniques into and beyond the classroom.